THE Papad Roll, an Indian Wrap!

 Cook for about 12 minutes making sure you roll the kebabs in the pan to cook evenly.
 Feel free to cover with a lid/dome to reach an internal temperature of 165 degrees.
 Cooking time may vary depending on the size of the kebabs.

 Increase or lessen the garlic, ginger, and green chili measurement according to your spice level.

-- 1 cup sour cream (vegan mayo for dairy-free diets)
+- 1 cup sour cream (see above for substitutions)